linrunner/tlp-doc/usage/tlp.rst

 This command works as follows:

+* The command needs the charger plugged in
 * Applies vendor presets to the charge thresholds
-* Discharges the selected battery completely (see description of :command:`tlp discharge` above)
+* Discharges the selected battery completely;
-* When discharging is complete the command terminates; it does not wait for the charge to complete
+* As soon as the battery is empty, charging begins and the command terminates;
+  it does not wait for the charge to complete
+* Normal use of the ThinkPad is possible during the discharge process;
+  it does *not* suddenly switch off when the battery is empty
-* Important: to complete the recalibration process, let the battery charge to 100 % subsequently (you may power off but not remove AC power)
+* Important: to complete the recalibration process, let the battery charge to 100 % subsequently; you may power off but not remove the charger
+* ThinkPads with two batteries: the battery controller can only handle one battery at a time; while discharging one battery with this command the other battery can neither be charged nor discharged
+* When encountering problems, see the FAQ: :doc:`/faq/battery`

 Example: ::